OHIF/Viewers/platform/docs/docs/migration-guide.md

 },
 ```

+To use these button types within your modes, you can define the buttons in your mode's configuration.
 In the onModeEnter hook, you can add the defined buttons to the toolbar using the toolbarService.
 Here's an example of how to add buttons to the toolbar: